-Haiti, spared a major coronavirus outbreak so far, now a ‘tinderbox’ set to explode
+Haiti, spared a major coronavirus outbreak so far, now a ‘tinderbox’ set to ‘explode’

 “This epidemic is a tinderbox in the process of burning and will explode in the coming weeks,” said Jean William Pape, a doctor who is the co-director of Haiti’s presidential commission on the novel coronavirus.

 Haiti and the Dominican Republic each have populations of around 11 million, but few neighboring countries are as unequal.
 The average Haitian is almost 10 times poorer than the average Dominican.
 Haiti’s infant mortality rate is twice as high.
-At least 500,000 Haitians work in the Dominican Republic; the remittances they send home make up a third of Haiti’s GDP.
+At least 500,000 Haitians work in the Dominican Republic; remittances sent home by all Haitians abroad make up a third of Haiti’s GDP.

 As the Dominican Republic closed down in response to its coronavirus outbreak, it suspended the temporary legal status of more than 150,000 of those Haitian workers.
 Undocumented Haitians also lost jobs.
-By this month, the International Organization for Migration (IOM) estimates, 22,000 Haitians were returning home each week.
+Around 27,000 Haitians have returned home since March 17, according to the International Organization for Migration.

 “This is now the main vector of the disease,” said Sandra Lamarque, the head of mission for Doctors Without Borders in Haiti.

-Note: Correction: An earlier version of this article inaccurately described the impact of remittances sent to Haiti by its citizens in the Dominican Republic and misstated the number of Haitians who have returned from the Dominican Republic.
-Remittances from all Haitians abroad, not just those in the Dominican Republic, make up a third of the country’s GDP, according to data from the World Bank.
-Around 27,000 Haitians have returned from the Dominican Republic since March 17, not 22,000 per week, according to the International Organization for Migration.